ra1nb0rn/search_vulns/README.md

 As this overview shows, modules can help in finding product IDs, vulnerabilities, extra information about vulnerabilities and extra information about the queried product.
 Examples of the latter two are exploits, CVSS or EPSS scores, or software recency information.
 Furthermore, modules can classify identified vulnerabilities as patched if they store and utilize special information related to the query, for example.

-Have a look at the template module to get started writing your own modules: [``src/search_vulns/modules/template/search_vulns_template.py``](https://github.com/ra1nb0rn/search_vulns/blob/master/src/search_vulns/modules/template/search_vulns_template.py).
+Have a look at the template module to get started with writing your own modules: [``src/search_vulns/modules/template/search_vulns_template.py``](https://github.com/ra1nb0rn/search_vulns/blob/master/src/search_vulns/modules/template/search_vulns_template.py).

 ## Installation